indygreg/yubikey-ssh-agent/README.md

 ## Usage

+**The agent is only well tested on macOS.
+It may work on Linux, but that's not the focus of development at the moment.**

 Obtain a pre-built release from https://github.com/indygreg/yubikey-ssh-agent/releases or compile your own via `cargo build`.

-On macOS, download the zip file and drag the `YubiKey SSH Agent` application to your `Applications` folder in Finder.
-Then launch it by double clicking the app icon.
+Extract the zip file and drag the `YubiKey SSH Agent` application to your `Applications` folder in Finder.

+Launch the application by double clicking or running `open "/Applications/YubiKey SSH Agent.app"` from the terminal.
 You should see a key/lock appear in your system tray at the top of the screen.

-On other operating systems, simply run `yubikey-ssh-agent` to start the process.

 Then, tell SSH how to use it: